postmannen/go-bill/README.md

     Split the functions used in handlers into separate to easyer get an overview Rewrote the css.
 23. Added bill print page
-24. TODO: add own company info to db and bill pages
+24. Added Bank Account to DB, and changed all code to reflect the new table

 ## TODO